Have a question or just want to learn more? We're here to help.

 For current or former Navy Officers (NAVET): Prior experience satisfies the initial leadership training requirement – so you will not need to go through Officer Training again.

 Navy Chaplains typically continue their education throughout their careers.
-Opportunities for continuing education are available through the funded Graduate Education Program while being paid full-time as a Navy Officer.
+Opportunities for continuing education are available through the Advanced Education Program while being paid full-time as a Navy Officer.
 Beyond professional credentials and certifications, Navy Chaplains can advance their education by:

 Also keep in mind: If you’re in the process of starting or completing your graduate theological degree, you could potentially enter the Navy Chaplain Candidate Program (CCPO) as a student.